pinohu/DYNASTY/ohu-legacy-codex/volume-iv-technology-automation/implementation-resources/chapter-21/README.md

-# Chapter 21 Implementation Resources
+﻿# Chapter 21 Implementation Resources

 This directory contains the implementation resources for **Chapter 21: AI Implementation Strategy**.
-These files provide the templates, code, and guides needed to deploy AI across the The Legacy Codex.
+These files provide the templates, code, and guides needed to deploy AI across the Legacy Codex.

 ## Files